A new bound for the Fourier-Entropy-Influence conjecture: Abstract

 \section{Abstract}

 In this paper, we prove that the Fourier entropy of an $n$-dimensional boolean function $f$ can be upper-bounded by $O(I(f)+ \sum\limits_{k\in[n]}I_k(f)\log \frac{1}{I_k(f)})$, where $I(f)$ is its total influence and $I_k(f)$ is the influence of the $k$-th coordinate.
-The proof is elementary and uses iterative bounds on moments of Fourier coefficients over different levels. \\
+There's no strict quantitative relationship between our bound with the known bounds for the Fourier-Min-Entropy-Influence conjecture $O(I(f)\log I(f))$ and $O(I(f)^2)$.
+The proof is elementary and uses iterative bounds on moments of Fourier coefficients over different levels to estimate the Fourier entropy as its derivative. \\